philote/Spirtuum/firebender-memory-bank/firebenderrules.md

 - Use expect/actual for platform-specific code
 - Platform-specific code should be isolated in dedicated files
 - Navigation can be implemented without heavyweight libraries for simple use cases
+- When implementing platform-specific resources:
+  - Place common resources in commonMain/resources directory
+  - Define expect functions in commonMain
+  - Implement actual functions in each platform's source set
+  - Follow the same package structure across all platforms
+  - Use appropriate dispatchers for resource loading (IO for JVM/Android, Default for iOS)

 ## Room Multiplatform Guidelines
 - Use Room version 2.7.0-rc03 or newer for Kotlin Multiplatform support